Flat plumbing basket and contact structure: Introduction

 \end{thm} Here $\overline{sl}(L)$ and $\overline{tb}(L)$ are the maximal self-linking number and the maximal Thurston-Bennequin number of $L$, and $b(L)$ denotes the braid index of $L$.
 It turns out these lower bounds are quite useful.
 We determine the flat plumbing basket number for various knots, including the $(p,q)$-torus link $T_{p,q}$ (Example \ref{exam:torus}).

-This paper is organized as follows: In Section~\ref{sec:preliminary}, we recall the definition of flat plumbing basket presentation of a link in $\mathbf{S}^{3}$.
+This paper is organized as follows: In Section~\ref{sec:preliminary}, we recall the definition of a flat plumbing basket presentation of a link in $\mathbf{S}^{3}$.

-In Section~\ref{sec:self-linking}, we show that a flat plumbing basket presentation can be viewed as a front projection of a Legendirian link $\mathcal{L}_{F}$.
-By considering the transverse push-off of $\mathcal{L}_{F}$ we prove Theorem~\ref{thm:self-linking} (Theorem~\ref{thm:self-linking2}).
+In Section~\ref{sec:self-linking}, we show that a flat plumbing basket presentation can be viewed as a front projection of a Legendrian link $\mathcal{L}_{F}$.
+By considering the transverse push-off of $\mathcal{L}_{F}$ we prove Theorem~\ref{thm:self-linking}.
 We also point out that a flat plumbing basket presentation can be seen as a closed braid, which gives a simple and direct alternative proof of Theorem~\ref{thm:self-linking}.
-We then study when the lower bounds in Theorem~\ref{thm:self-linking} is sharp, and determine the flat plumbing basket number for various knots.
+We then study when the lower bound in Theorem~\ref{thm:self-linking} is sharp, and determine the flat plumbing basket number for various knots.

 In Section~\ref{sec:arc}, we discuss another way to relate a flat plumbing basket presentation and a Legendrian link.
 We explain how to view a flat plumbing basket presentation as an arc presentation and how to get the corresponding grid diagram.
 This gives a different Lengendrian link $\mathcal{L}_G$, which leads to Theorem~\ref{thm:arc-00}.